 Yes, Google analytics had the option to exclude the known bots from its reports.
 But for there are just too many bots out there.

-Even worse, there are also many spam which can mess up your GA report.
+Even worse, many spams can mess up your GA report.

 Indeed, there are some workarounds for such problems like setting up a custom GA report to filter those unwanted data generated by bots or spammers.